deft-plus/reactivity/module/README.md

 const isEven = memoSignal(() => counter() % 2 === 0);
 ```

-Memoized signals can be configured with an equality comparator to prevent unnecessary updates and an `onChange` callback to run when the value changes.
+Memoized signals can be configured with an equality comparator to prevent unnecessary updates and an `subscribe` hook to run when the value changes.

 ### Signal Conversion